project-sunbird/open-saber-docs/_posts/2018-09-11-Installation.md

 2. **registry_context_base** - The primary namespace IRI of the registry instance.
 It will default to `http://localhost:8080/`.

-3. **registry_system_base** - The namespace IRI for audit records.
-This will default to `http://localhost:8080/opensaber`.

-4. **config_schema_file** - The fully qualified filename with the `file://` protocol prefix for configuring fields that need to be encrypted.
+3. **config_schema_file** - The fully qualified filename with the `file://` protocol prefix for configuring fields that need to be encrypted.
 The default filename will be `schema-configuration.jsonld` and will be loaded from the classpath.
 This file will be in JSON-LD format.

-5. **database** - The storage database provider for the OpenSABER instance.
+4. **database** - The storage database provider for the OpenSABER instance.
 The default database will be `NEO4J`.
 Refer to application.yml for more details.

-6. **frame_file** - The Full qualified filename with the `file://` protocol prefix for framing a record read from the database.
-The default value will be `frame.json` and will be loaded from the classpath.
-For further details, you can refer to [understanding configuration files](#Understanding-Configuration-Files) above.

-7. **connection_timeout** - Encryption service connection timeout in milliseconds.
+5. **connection_timeout** - Encryption service connection timeout in milliseconds.

-15. **connection_request_timeout** - Encryption service connection request timeout in milliseconds.
+6. **connection_request_timeout** - Encryption service connection request timeout in milliseconds.

-8. **read_timeout** - Encryption service socket read timeout in milliseconds.
+7. **read_timeout** - Encryption service socket read timeout in milliseconds.

-9. **encryption_enabled** - Toggle for enabling/disabling encryption.
+8. **encryption_enabled** - Toggle for enabling/disabling encryption.

-10. **encryption_base** - The base URL for encryption/decryption service.
+9. **encryption_base** - The base URL for encryption/decryption service.

-11. **encryption_uri** - The fully qualified URI for encrypting data.
+10. **encryption_uri** - The fully qualified URI for encrypting data.

-12. **encryption_batch_uri** - The fully qualified URL to encrypt data in batch mode.
+11. **encryption_batch_uri** - The fully qualified URL to encrypt data in batch mode.

-13. **decryption_uri** - The fully qualified URI for decrypting data.
+12. **decryption_uri** - The fully qualified URI for decrypting data.

-14. **decryption_batch_uri** - The fully qualified URL to decrypt data in batch mode.
+13. **decryption_batch_uri** - The fully qualified URL to decrypt data in batch mode.

-15. **audit_enabled** - Toggle to enable/disable internal audit.
+14. **audit_enabled** - Toggle to enable/disable internal audit.
 The audit records will be stored as part of the primary database.

-16. **audit_frame_file** - The fully qualified filename with the `file://` protocol prefix for framing an audit record read from the database.
-The default value will be `audit_frame.json` and will be loaded from the classpath.
-For further details, you can refer to [understanding configuration files](#Understanding-Configuration-Files) above.

-17. **authentication_enabled** - Toggle to enable/disable authentication.
+15. **authentication_enabled** - Toggle to enable/disable authentication.
 The authentication is disabled by default.
 The default authentication provider is the Sunbird Keycloak service.

-18. **sunbird_sso_publickey** - The public key of the Sunbird Keycloak authentication service.
+16. **sunbird_sso_publickey** - The public key of the Sunbird Keycloak authentication service.

-19. **sunbird_sso_realm** - The SSO realm of the Sunbird Keycloak authentication service.
+17. **sunbird_sso_realm** - The SSO realm of the Sunbird Keycloak authentication service.

-20. **sunbird_sso_url** - The fully qualified URL of the authentication service.
+18. **sunbird_sso_url** - The fully qualified URL of the authentication service.

 #### Understanding the Vocabulary File